How To Protect My Pallet Rack

 If the photo above looks familiar to you, you need to consider protecting your pallet racking system.
 We have all seen the videos on the internet of the disastrous pallet rack collapse.
 Putting a racking system in your warehouse can be nerve racking and dangerous if you do not work with someone who is qualified to provide the equipment and if you do not protect it properly.
 So that raises the question.
 How do I properly protect my pallet racking.
-Here are a few of our favorite ways that we do so:
+Let’s discuss how we do that.

 Pallet Rack column protectors are an easy and affordable way to protect you pallet rack from forklift damage.
 They are easy to install after you have already bought your pallet rack.

 Most pallet rack column protectors have 4 anchor bolt holes that connect it to the concrete.
 Some have 2 anchor bolt holes and bolt through the upright.
 And then some are plastic or rubber, and just mount to the front of the upright.